adamjakab/BeetsPluginTemplate/README.md

 ### 12. Tests
 - Substitute all occurrences of `template` with `PLUGIN_NAME`
 - Change class name `TemplatePlugin` to `<PLUGIN_NAME>Plugin` in `test/helper.py`
-- Install nosetests: `ip install nose`
+- Install nosetests: `pip install nose`
 - Run the tests with `nosetests` - all tests should pass and you should get 100% coverage.
 Keep it that way ;)

 ### 13. Run the command